Not in Our Genes: Mainstream media

-Dawkins accused the book's authors of promoting a "bizarre conspiracy theory of science" that suggested that sociobiology was a response to 1960s student activism, and of wrongly using quotations from non-sociobiologists such as the Conservative politician Patrick Jenkin and representatives of the British National Front and the French Nouvelle Droite as though they represented sociobiology.
-He described their claim that sociobiologists believe in genetic determinism as a "simple lie", and wrote that they employed the term "biological determinism" without having a clear idea of what they meant by it, and used the words "determinist" and "reductionist" simply as terms of abuse.
-He argued that biologists practice an appropriate form of "reductionism" that involves explaining complex wholes in terms of their parts, and never practice the form of "reductionism" criticized by Lewontin et al., which involves the idea that "the properties of a complex whole are simply the sum of those same properties in the parts".
-He maintained that the anthropologists Marshall Sahlins and Sherwood Washburn, praised by Lewontin et al. for their criticism of sociobiology, were both guilty of elementary misunderstandings of kin selection theory and that Lewontin knew enough about genetics that he should have realized this, and that the "dialectical biology" advocated by Lewontin et al. actually involved ideas similar to those suggested by Bateson and Dawkins himself.
+Dawkins accused the authors of promoting a "bizarre conspiracy theory of science" that suggested that sociobiology was a response to 1960s student activism, and of wrongly using quotations from non-sociobiologists such as the Conservative politician Patrick Jenkin and representatives of the British National Front and the French Nouvelle Droite as though they represented sociobiology.
+He described their claim that sociobiologists believed in genetic determinism as a "simple lie", and wrote that they employed the term "biological determinism" without having a clear idea of what they meant by it, and used "determinist" and "reductionist" simply as terms of abuse.
+He argued that biologists practice an appropriate form of "reductionism" that explains complex wholes in terms of their parts, and never practice the form of "reductionism" criticized by Lewontin et al., which supposes that "the properties of a complex whole are simply the sum of those same properties in the parts".
+He maintained that the anthropologists Marshall Sahlins and Sherwood Washburn, praised by the authors for their criticism of sociobiology, were both guilty of elementary misunderstandings of kin selection; that Lewontin should have realized this; and that their "dialectical biology" involved ideas similar to those of Bateson and Dawkins himself.
 He attributed the positive reviews of the book from liberals to its authors' opposition to racism.
-Though he believed that its chapters on "IQ testing and similar topics" had some value, he nevertheless concluded that Lewontin et al.′s book was both poorly written and "silly, pretentious, obscurantist and mendacious".
-One of the book's authors threatened to sue Dawkins for having insinuated in his review that Lewontin, Rose, and Kamin were comparable to the discredited psychologist Cyril Burt for their dedication to ideology over facts.
+Though he believed that its chapters on "IQ testing and similar topics" had some value, he concluded that the book was poorly written and "silly, pretentious, obscurantist and mendacious".
+One of the authors threatened to sue Dawkins for insinuating in his review that they were comparable to the discredited psychologist Cyril Burt for their dedication to ideology over facts.